Ian Happ Player Props: Cubs vs. Rangers

 |Games w/1+ RBI

-- The pitching staff for the Rangers had a collective 8.3 K/9 last season, which ranked 21st in the league.
+- The pitching staff for the Rangers has a collective 10.2 K/9, the fifth-best in the league.

-- The Rangers had a 4.22 team ERA that ranked 22nd among all league pitching staffs.
+- The Rangers' 3.34 team ERA ranks ninth across all MLB pitching staffs.

-- The Rangers surrendered 169 total home runs last season (one per game) to rank 12th in baseball.
+- Rangers pitchers combine to allow the fourth-fewest home runs in baseball (five total, 0.7 per game).

-- The Rangers will look to Eovaldi (1-0) in his second start this season.
+- The Rangers will look to Perez (1-0) in his second start this season.

-- In his most recent appearance on Saturday, the right-hander tossed five innings against the Philadelphia Phillies, giving up three earned runs while surrendering six hits.
+- In his most recent appearance on Sunday, the left-hander tossed 5 2/3 innings against the Philadelphia Phillies, allowing one earned run while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.